GasStationTV/gstv-invenco-integration/updates/configuration-site/configuration-site.md

 ```

 ##### What Invenco Sends if the starTime for a Volume Level in the Site Configuration Update Notification is not Formatted Correctly
-If the startTime is not formatted at HH:MM follow [Default Configuration Error Handling](#default-configuration-error-handling).
+If the startTime is not formatted at HHMM follow [Default Configuration Error Handling](#default-configuration-error-handling).

 Return above structure with this specific value for additionalInformation.